Daphne Pearson: Second World War

 Pearson joined the Women's Auxiliary Air Force (WAAF) as a medical orderly shortly after the outbreak of the Second World War in 1939.

-In the early hours of the morning on 31 May 1940, Avro Anson bomber R3389 of No. 500 Squadron RAF undershot on approach to an airstrip near the WAAF quarters in Detling, Kent, crashing into a field.
+In the early hours of the morning on 31 May 1940, Avro Anson bomber R3389 (MK-W) of No. 500 Squadron RAF undershot on approach to an airstrip near the WAAF quarters in Detling, Kent, crashing into a field.
 Upon landing, a bomb exploded, killing the navigator instantly, and leaving the pilot seriously injured.
 Corporal Pearson entered the burning fuselage, released the pilot from his harness and removed him from the immediate area around the aircraft.
 After she was 27 m from the aircraft, a bomb exploded.
 She flung herself on top of the pilot to protect him.
 After medical staff had removed the pilot, she went back to the plane to look for the fourth crew member, the radio operator.
 She found him dead.
 For her deeds, Pearson was awarded the Empire Gallantry Medal (EGM).
 The full citation for the award was published in the London Gazette on 19 July 1940 and reads:

 After the revocation of the EGM, King George VI invested Pearson on 31 January 1941 with its replacement, the George Cross.
 Four women became GC recipients overnight as they held the EGM.
 However, Pearson may have been the first woman to be invested with the new award.
 A portrait of Pearson at the time of the incident was commissioned and painted by the artist Laura Knight.
 Several weeks after the incident, Pearson was commissioned as an officer in the WAAF and served in RAF Bomber Command until the end of the war, working mainly as a recruiter.